The 3 AM Phone Call Every Business Owner Dreads

 Legacy tools are "signature-based", they look for a known "fingerprint" of a virus.
 But GenAI creates new fingerprints every second.
 If your security is waiting to "detect" a known threat, you’ve already lost.
 Prevention-first platforms focus on behavioral intent.
 It doesn't matter if the file is "new"; if it starts acting like a ransomware strain, the system kills it instantly.

-The Human Factor: Despite all the tech, 74% of breaches involve human error.
-Attackers don't "hack" in; they "log" in using credentials stolen via an AI-crafted email that looked 100% legitimate to a stressed employee in your Frisco or Plano office.
+The Human Factor: The Verizon DBIR reports that the human element is involved in a large share of breaches.
+Attackers don't always "hack" in; they "log" in using credentials stolen via an AI-crafted email that looked legitimate to a stressed employee.

 10 Indicators Your Business Is Being Targeted (Before Ransomware Hits)